-Joel Furtek enters his second year as the head coach of the Canisius College rowing program.
-A former assistant coach at Central Florida University, Furtek will be the head coach of the varsity women's program while also overseeing the men's club rowing team as well.
+Joel Furtek enters his fourth year as the head coach of the Canisius College rowing program.
+A former assistant coach at Central Florida University, Furtek serves as head coach of the varsity women's program.

 "Joel Furtek's coaching credentials and his experience of starting and building varsity rowing programs made him an outstanding choice to be the first coach for our new program here at Canisius College," Canisius Director of Athletic Bill Maher said at the time of his hiring.
 "We believe that Joel will do an excellent job in developing a high-quality rowing program and leading our women's team as we transition from club to varsity status."